 This course highlights the diverse coastal birdlife of northern Gulf of Mexico.
 With a focus on the study of avian ecology in the field, this class will include a significant emphasis on the use of both sight and sound as means of field identification.
-A variety of habitats will be explored, including barrier island nesting grounds, the Mobile-Tensaw River basin, local marshes and other unique coastal habitats.
+A variety of habitats will be explored, including barrier island nesting grounds, the Mobile-Tensaw River basin, local marshes, and other unique coastal habitats.
 Students will also be introduced to a variety of field ornithology techniques including bird-banding, survey techniques, and monitoring methodologies.
 Email questions to Mark.Woodrey@msstate.edu.
-Prerequisites - undergraduate biology or zoology.